fontlabcom/getgo-fonts/docs/zotosans-hebrew.md

 ---

-## Coto Sans Hebrew
+## Zoto Sans Hebrew

-Coto Sans Hebrew is a design for the Hebrew script.
+Zoto Sans Hebrew is a design for the Hebrew script.

 It contains 155 glyphs and 6 OpenType features, and supports 144 characters from the Unicode blocks: Hebrew, Alphabetic Presentation Forms.